-In May 2013, the Group purchased a piece of land for the construction of its factory in Taoyuan Luzhu that was auctioned by the court at a price of \$211,184.
+- (i) In May 2013, the Group purchased a piece of land for the construction of its plant in Taoyuan Luzhu that was auctioned by the court at a price of \$211,184.
 The amount had been paid in full, and the transfer procedures have been completed.
 The title deed of a certain portion of the land, measuring 2,259 square meters, was registered in the name of Mr. Weichyun Wong due to certain legal requirements.
-However, both parties agreed that the Group is the actual owner of the land.

-In 2020, the Group derecognized some part of property, plant and equipment in fire damage amounting to \$401,187.
+However, both parties agreed that the Group is the actual owner of the land. - (ii) In 2020, the Group derecognized some part of property, plant and equipment in fire damage amounting to \$401,187.
 Furthermore, the Group rechecked the condition of various properties and equipment in 2021, and derecognized some properties and equipment, which were damaged in the fire and could not be repaired, amounting to \$19,545.
 The above derecognized assets were recorded under the losses due to disasters (miscellaneous disbursements).
-Please refer to note 6(t) and note 10 for the details.
+Please refer to note 6(w) for the details. - (iii) In September 2022, the Group rented out a piece of land in Guanyin, Taoyuan to Framosa Co., Ltd., with a carrying amount of \$228,012.
+Please refer to note 6(j) for the detail.

-As of December 31, 2021 and 2020, part of the property, plant and equipment of the Group had been pledged as collateral.
-Please refer to note 8 for the details.
+- (iv) As of December 31, 2022 and 2021, the Group's prepayments for equipment purchases amounted to \$65,288 and \$262,434, respectively, which were recorded as other non-current assets. - (v) As of December 31, 2022 and 2021, part of the property, plant and equipment of the Group had been pledged as collateral.
+Please refer to note (8) for the details.